 One of the first things we wrestle with in winter is those irrational food cravings, where we crave more comfort food or end up eating larger meals consisting of sugar and excessive carbs.
 It’s best to stick to eating light dinners and it’s important to note that eating too close to bedtime can also lead to heartburn, stomach discomfort, and stimulate other issues that may disturb your sleep.

 It’s also important to not overindulge in drinking during winter as small amounts of alcohol can even disrupt your sleep, especially before bedtime.
 While Alcohol may act as a sedative going in, it has the opposite effect as it leaves your body as a stimulant.
-When you fall asleep with alcohol in your system, you may wake up four or five hours later and find yourself not be able to get back to sleep.
+When you fall asleep with alcohol in your system, you may wake up four or five hours later and find yourself not being able to get back to sleep.

 4. Stay Cool and Don’t Overcompensate